single-cell-data/SOMA/brainstorming.md

 Examples, using a pseudo-syntax:

 - `col_A > 0`
-- `col_A > 0 AND col_B != "deleted"`
+- `(col_A > 0) AND (col_B != "deleted")`

-# Other Issues
+# ⚠️ Other Issues (open issues with this doc)

-> ⚠️ **Issue** language SOMA spec (bindings) - we need to define the base-level language bindings for Python & R, _somewhere_...
-It is important that there is common bindings for a given language/environment (eg, R).

-> ⚠️ **Issue** the scope of the spec needs clarity.
-In particular, are the following in scope?
->
-> - interfaces to manage the lifecyle of objects in a given storage engine (eg, create, delete, open/close, test for existence)
-> - how objects are externally named (eg, by URI)
+> 1. Are there operations specific to SOMAExperiment and SOMAMeasurements that need to be defined?
+Or do they inherit only the ops from SOMACollection?
+> 2. The `read` interfaces need work to handle "partitioned" queries/reads - ie, asking the underlying storage engine to generate efficient read batches given the persistent data organization and engine characteristics (example: doing a large read of a sparse matrix in batches/chunks).
+> 3. What (if any) additional semantics about writes need to be defined?

 # Changelog

-1. acceptance of Arrow as base type system
+1. Acceptance of Arrow as base type system
-2. adding explicit separation of foundational and composed types, and clarified the intent of composed types
+2. Adding explicit separation of foundational and composed types, and clarified the intent of composed types
-3. rename `uns` to `metadata`
+3. Rename `uns` to `metadata`
 4. Added initial prose for value filter expressions
 5. Added further clarification to read incremental return
+6. SOMAMatrix removed
+7. Operations clarified (add description).
+Remove assumption of handle/object state.
+8. SOMADataFrame generalized to row-indexed or (multi-) user-indexed.
+9. Introduced SOMADenseNdArray/SOMAsparseNdArray and SOMAExperiment/SOMAMeasurements
+10. Removed composed type `SOMA`
+11. Added initial general utility operations